Seattle and King County transitional housing and homeless shelters.

-Housing assistance and shelter is available for individuals in King County Washington.
+Housing assistance and homeless shelters are available for individuals in King County Washington.
 While some resources are focused on veterans and/or victims of domestic violence, most qualified residents can receive some type of support.
 Many of the clients include the recently evicted or currently homeless individuals in the Seattle region.

 Acres of Diamonds

 The charity provides transitional housing services for women without children.
 Counseling and referrals are offered too.

 The Place of Our Own is a housing program for victims of domestic violence, pregnant women, and the currently homeless.